mcbaddoo/gamblingbehavior/README.md

 # gamblingbehavior
-Using cluster analysis to define relevant groups within a dataset of over 4,000 Bustabit users and identify persistent gambling patterns and behaviors.
+Using cluster analysis to define relevant groups and persistent gambling behaviors within a data set of over 4,000 Bustabit users across 40,000 Bustabit games.